jaspector

 County office hours shown on the planning and zoning page are Monday through Friday, 8 a.m. to 12 p.m. and 1 p.m. to 4 p.m.; by appointment only is also stated

-Typical inspection sequence: County info sheet lists footing, rough-in, and final inspections for residential work
+Typical sequence: County info sheet lists footing, rough-in, and final inspections for residential work

-Ray County Planning and Zoning Building Permit FAQ
+Common questions about Ray County Planning and Zoning permits

 County application material states permits are required for building work under county zoning regulations; building permit fee applies to residential and garage/outbuilding work, and other county permits cover driveway, septic, floodplain, signs, solar, and ROW matters

-Typical processing time is Board review is typically the first Monday of the month; plat paperwork must be submitted the first week of the prior month and the county gives 15 days written notice to neighbors.
+Building permit processing times in Ray County Planning and Zoning, MO typically run Board review is typically the first Monday of the month; plat paperwork must be submitted the first week of the prior month and the county gives 15 days written notice to neighbors.
 No general building-permit turnaround time was published.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Ray County Planning and Zoning, MO.
 The following work is generally exempt: No public county exempt-work list was found on the reviewed pages; County materials do note that recreational vehicles or accessory buildings used as dwelling units are prohibited unless an approved hardship permit exists.
+When in doubt, confirm with the local building department before starting work.